 Pullout Towel Rack

-Here's a space-saving solution to the bathroom waste-basket problem.
+Here’s a space-saving solution to the bathroom waste-basket problem.
 Screw wire shelf anchor clips to the inside of the door and hook the lip of a small wastebasket right on the hooks.
-It's easy to use, it hides unattractive trash, and it frees up precious bathroom floor space.
+It’s easy to use, hides unattractive trash and frees up precious bathroom floor space.

 PVC Curling Iron Holsters